This guide can help you understand rechargeable batteries and proper handling that will maximize battery life.

-- The way to avoid the "memory effect" is to fully cycle (fully charge and then fully discharge) the battery at least once every two to three months.
+- The way to avoid the "memory effect" is to fully cycle (fully discharge and then fully charge) the battery at least once every two to three weeks.
 Simply leaving the device in the ON position and letting it run can discharge batteries completely.
 This will help insure your battery remains healthy.
 Once discharged, recharge the battery completely according to the manufacturer's instructions.

 - Battery Upgrade

 - NiCad, NiMH and Li-Ion are all fundamentally different from one another and should not be substituted unless the device has been pre-configured from the factory to accept more than one type of rechargeable battery technology.
 The difference between them stems from the fact that each type requires a different charging pattern to be properly recharged.

 - Therefore, the device's internal charger must be properly configured to handle a given type of rechargeable battery.
 Refer to the owners manual to find out which rechargeable battery types the particular device supports.